homemadearcade/zero/todo/1_BACKLOG_CHORES.md

   Make the class name form thing into a reusable component and add to stage, cutscene, tag, etc

 Utils that use state should be hooks

+Maybe Effects -> Game Effects
+Maybe Events -> Game Events or Relation Events?
+Think on this...